So Close (NOTD and Felix Jaehn song)

-"So Close" is a song by Swedish production duo NOTD and German record producer Felix Jaehn featuring American production team Captain Cuts and vocals by English singer Georgia Ku, released as a single on 2 November 2018.
+"So Close" is a song by Swedish production duo NOTD and German DJ Felix Jaehn featuring American production team Captain Cuts and vocals by English singer Georgia Ku, released as a single on 2 November 2018.
 It reached the top 50 in Australia, New Zealand and Germany before reaching number one on both the US Billboard Dance Club Songs and Dance/Mix Show Airplay charts in its 2 March 2019 issue.

 It gained further attention for its music video starring Sports Illustrated Swimsuit cover girl Camille Kostek.

 Music video

 The first music video, released in December 2018, features a man and woman who meet on a work commute and fall in love.

 A second music video, released in June 2019, features Sports Illustrated Swimsuit Issue cover girl Camille Kostek.